Confounder-robust causal discovery and inference in Perturb-seq using proxy and instrumental variables: Identification of Causal Essential Gene Networks from K562 Cells with Perturb-seq Experiments

 \subsection{Modular structure of inter-chromosomal causal gene networks}

-We next applied \methodname{} to learn the causal network of a larger set of the essential 400 genes with enough number of cells and effective intervention (Section~\ref{supp-sec:processing_implementation} for details).
-These genes play essential roles in splicing ribosomal, proteasome, cell cycle, transcription, mitochondrial translation and metabolism.
-The model fit resulted in a DAG with 1,971 edges (\textbf{Fig.}~\ref{fig:k562_inter}a).
+We next applied \methodname{} to learn the causal network of a larger set of the essential 400 genes that were perturbed in at least 100 cells and with significant perturbation effect z-score $-5$ on the target gene (Section~\ref{supp-sec:processing_implementation} for details on gene selection) These genes play essential roles in splicing ribosomal, proteasome, cell cycle, transcription, mitochondrial translation and metabolism.
+The model fit resulted in a DAG with 456 edges for $\alpha=0.01$ for both the descendant search and parent search (\textbf{Fig.}~\ref{fig:k562_inter}a).

-We examined the structure of the inferred inter-chromosomal network by applying Louvain clustering with edge z-scores \eqref{edge_zscore} as weights, yielding 10 modules annotated by their top three Gene Ontology (GO) terms (\textbf{Fig.}~\ref{fig:k562_inter}a).
+We examined the structure of the inferred inter-chromosomal network by applying Louvain clustering with edge z-scores \eqref{edge_zscore} as weights, yielding 7 modules annotated by their top three Gene Ontology (GO) terms (\textbf{Fig.}~\ref{fig:k562_inter}a).
 The clusters form distinct and also coherent functional modules dominated by core cellular processes, consistent with essential-gene categories in \cite{replogle2022mapping}.
-Notably: (i) \textit{cytoplasmic translation}, represented by two (green) modules enriched for ribosomal proteins (RPL/RPS), reflecting the translational demands of proliferative K562 cells \citep{slavov2015differential,khajuria2018ribosome}; (ii) \textit{mitochondrial translation and electron transport}, represented by a (red) module enriched for mitochondrial ribosomal proteins (MRPL/MRPS), which couple mitochondrial translation to respiratory-complex assembly \citep{greber2016structure}; and (iii) \textit{negative regulation of organelle organization} and \textit{regulation of chromosome segregation}, represented by a (light purple) module enriched for BUB and SMC regulators, consistent with the role of BUB family checkpoint proteins in ensuring proper kinetochore attachment \citep{musacchio2017molecular} and with the spindle and segregation defects observed in K562 cells \citep{martinez2016subpopulation}.
+Notably: (i) \textit{cytoplasmic translation}, represented by two (blue) modules enriched for ribosomal proteins (RPL/RPS), reflecting the translational demands of proliferative K562 cells \citep{khajuria2018ribosome}; (ii) \textit{defense response}, represented by a (light green) module enriched for innate antiviral factors (PHB2/EIF4E/SFPQ), which couple mitochondrial signaling, translational control, and transcriptional derepression to the rapid production of type I interferons \citep{refolo2020mitochondrial, herdy2012translational, imamura2014long}; and (iii) \textit{RNA processing}, represented by a (orange) module enriched for nucleolar processing factors (WDR36/KRR1), which couple pre-rRNA cleavage and transcript maturation to the rapid proliferation of K562 cells \citep{skarie2008primary, singh2021nucleolar}.